- On 5 May, 2026

 When does camping open and close?

-If you’re planning to camp — and many people do — here’s what you need to know:
+If you’re planning to stay on-site, here’s what to expect:

 Check out available camping upgrades on the official accommodation page.